 Once you’ve bought an external drive, you’ll need to format it.
 Here’s what to do:

-Now, your hard drive is ready for a backup, and to create it, you will need to use Time Machine — a built-in tool for creating Mac backups.
+Now, your hard drive is ready for a backup.
+You can manually copy all the files you need to this drive.
+However, for a complete backup, you will need to use Time Machine — a built-in tool for creating Mac backups.
 We’ll show you how it works below.

 How to create Time Machine backup on Mac